2,4-Dichlorophenoxyacetic acid: Mode of action

-2,4-D acts by mimicking the action of the plant growth hormone auxin, which results in uncontrolled growth and eventually death in susceptible plants.
+2,4-D is a synthetic auxin that induces uncontrolled growth and eventually death in susceptible plants.
 It is absorbed through the leaves and is translocated to the meristems of the plant.
 Uncontrolled, unsustainable growth ensues, causing stem curl-over, leaf withering, and eventual plant death.
 2,4-D is typically applied as an amine salt, but more potent ester versions exist, as well.